Nikkei up over 1 pct, Greece referendum fears abate

 "The fears have eased for now, but doubts remain about the Greek situation, which means upside momentum could slow," he added.

-The Nikkei average was up 1.3 percent at 8,750.76 at the midday break, although it was still on track for a weekly loss of more than 3 percent.
-The broader Topix index gained 1.3 percent to 748.49, also set for a 3 percent weekly loss.
+The Nikkei average was up 1.2 percent at 8,742.02, although it was on track for a weekly loss of more than 3 percent.
+The broader Topix index gained 1.3 percent to 748.16.

-But the Nikkei is back above its 25-day moving average of 8,732, which some analysts believe is a bullish signal.

 In another encouraging sign, capital flows data from Japan's Ministry of Finance showed on Friday that foreign investors bought a net 103.1 billion yen ($1.3 billion) of Japanese stocks last week.

 Automakers were among Friday's gainers, led by Nissan Motor Co .
-Its shares rose 4.3 percent to 731 yen, after it raised its annual operating profit forecast despite the strong yen and disruptive floods in Thailand.
+Its shares rose 4 percent after it raised its annual operating profit forecast despite the strong yen and disruptive floods in Thailand.

-Sony was down 7.4 percent at 1,407 yen, after falling as much as 8.8 percent earlier in the session to their lowest level in a month.
-It was the third-heaviest traded issue by turnover.
+Sony was down 6.8 percent at 1,417 yen, after falling as much as 8.8 percent earlier in the session to their lowest level in a month.

-Olympus Corp was down 7.3 percent at 1,113 yen after diving by as much as 12 percent.
+Olympus Corp was down 8.5 percent after diving by as much as 12 percent.
 It said on Friday it would delay its July-September earnings announcement from Nov.
 8 as it needs more time after appointing an external panel to look into its past M&A deals.

-Tokyo Electric Power Co (Tepco) erased earlier gains and was down 0.7 percent at 300 yen after Japan's trade ministry said it expects the crisis-hit utility will post a net loss of 576.3 billion yen ($7.4 billion) in the business year to next March, as it grapples with the clean-up of the Fukushima Daiichi nuclear plant.

 * Jetblue airways corp - jetblue's preliminary revenue per available seat mile for month of january decreased approximately 8.5 percent year over year